robbert-vdh/nih-plug/BREAKING_CHANGES.md

 ## [2022-10-20]

+- `Editor` now only requires `Send` and no longer needs `Sync`.
+This is not a breaking change, but it might be worth being aware of.
 - The `create_egui_editor()` function from `nih_plug_egui` now also takes a build closure to apply initialization logic to the egui context.
 - The `nih_plug::param` module has been renamed to `nih_plug::params`.
 Code that